MikeShepard/SQLPSX/readme.txt

 Getting Started with SQLPSX
 ** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio *** ** Powershell 2.0 is required **
+Installer installation
+1. Unzip SQLPSX_V2_Install.zip
+2. Run 32 or 64 bit installer

+Manual installation
 1. Copy all Modules to $env:psmodulepath directory and Script files to any directory.
 2. Run import-module
+    2a.
+Import the master module sqlpsx
+        import-module sqlpsx
+    2b.
+Or import individual modules
         import-module SQLServer
         import-module Agent
         import-module Repl
         import-module SSIS
         import-module SQLParser
         import-module Showmbrs
         import-module adolib
         import-module sqlmaint
         import-module sqlise
         import-module oracleise
 3. Add import-module commands to your Profile if desired

 Optional Database and Reporting Services Components
-4. Create a database, for example SQLPSX and run the SQLPSX.AllObject.sql script to create the all database objects
+1. Create a database, for example SQLPSX and run the SQLPSX.AllObject.sql script to create the all database objects
-5. Modify SSRS Data Source file SQLPSX.rds to point to the newly created database
+2. Modify SSRS Data Source file SQLPSX.rds to point to the newly created database
-6. Deploy the SSRS reports and Data Source files to a SSRS Server or run locally
+3. Deploy the SSRS reports and Data Source files to a SSRS Server or run locally
-7. Modify Run-SmoToCsvFile.ps1, Write-SmoCsvToDb.ps1 and Write-SmoToCsvFile.ps1 scripts with your parameters
+4. Modify Run-SmoToCsvFile.ps1, Write-SmoCsvToDb.ps1 and Write-SmoToCsvFile.ps1 scripts with your parameters
-8. Insert the SQL Server instances you wish to report into the SqlServer table
+5. Insert the SQL Server instances you wish to report into the SqlServer table
-9. Run Run-SmoToCsvFile.ps1 to create csv files of all available security information
+6. Run Run-SmoToCsvFile.ps1 to create csv files of all available security information
-10. Run Write-SmoToCsvFile.ps1 to import the csv file into the database
+7. Run Write-SmoToCsvFile.ps1 to import the csv file into the database

 What's New
     Version 2.2